TumblThreeApp/TumblThree-wiki/Home.md

 * A download queue.
 * Autosave of the queuelist.
 * Save, clear and restore the queuelist.
-* A clipboard monitor that detects *http(s):// .tumblr.com* urls in the clipboard (copy and paste) and automatically adds the blog to the bloglist.
+* A clipboard monitor that detects *http(s)://blogname.tumblr.com* urls in the clipboard (copy and paste) and automatically adds the blog to the bloglist.
 * A settings panel (change download location, turn preview off/on, define number of concurrent downloads, set the imagesize of downloaded pictures, set download defaults, enable portable mode, etc.).
+* Uses Windows proxy settings.
 * Allows to set a http proxy.
 * A bandwidth throttler.
 * An option to download an url list instead of the actual files.
 * Set a start time for a automatic download (e.g. during nights).
 * An option to skip the download of a file if it has already been downloaded before in any currently added blog.
+* Change the blog settings of multiple selected blogs at once
 * Uses SSL connections.
 * Preview of photos & videos.
 * Taskbar buttons and key bindings.
+* File rename functionality

 ### Blog backup/download: